zaphodb2002/cpr-game/timeline.md

 ## Jasmine Jefferson is elected first President (Light)
 ## Failed assassination attempt on Jasmine Jefferson by Nazi apologist (Light)

+# 2039 - The Corporate War
+## Los Angeles destroyed by Meta attack targeting an Amazon Facility (Dark)
+## President Jefferson condemns Meta's actions, but does not prosecute, leading to escalation (Dark)

 # 2044 - Clonegate
 ### Questions arise about BioTechnica's Leadership Ethics re: cloning (Dark)